 - El Kantera Gorge

 En route we stop at a commemoration carved into the living rock by Hadrian’s Roman engineers in the 2nd century AD, before driving on to a monument commemorating the Berbers of the Aurès Mountains who fired the first shots for Algerian liberation in the War of Independence in 1954.
-We climb down to explore the valley and deserted villages of the Ghoufi, before enjoying a Berber picnic lunch overlooking the gorge.

 We then drive out of the Aurès towards the ancient trading city of Biskra, once the interface between the sophisticated Roman urban world of Numidia and Mauretania and ‘barbarian’ desert tribes.
 Biskra is surrounded by huge palmeraies and sits astride a broad, almost permanently dry riverbed – a river that floods dramatically in spring and whose waters are stored and utilised to irrigate the famous local date palm plantations.

-Our journey takes us north past Biskra.
+From Sidi Oqba our journey takes us north past Biskra.
 Just beyond the city stands a great salt mountain, exploited from Roman times and still producing delicious Saharan crystal salt, sold from stalls besides the road.
 As we follow the route of the old Roman military road into the foothills of the Aurès, we cross through the stunning El Kantera Gorge at sunset; a gorge traversed by a Roman bridge dating back nearly 2000 years and restored by the French Emperor Napoleon III in 1844.
 We continue onto Batna, where we enjoy dinner at our hotel.
 (Overnight Batna) BLD

 Day 7: Saturday 21 April, Batna – Timgad – Batna